moise-mulungu/mixed-react-projects/src/features/quiz-app-with-timer/steps-to-take.md

+DM: good that you've listed

+DM: todoMM: what do the indentations mean? indentations indicate that the indented line(s) are a subset of the line above.
 1. create a "start quiz" button that will be on center of the main page
 2. clicking the button
    1. a pop with "some rules of the quiz"